Uppingham School: History

 In 1584 Uppingham School was founded with a hospital, or almshouse, by Archdeacon Robert Johnson.
 The original 1584 schoolroom in Uppingham churchyard is still owned by the school and is a Grade I listed building.
 The original hospital building is now incorporated in the School Library.

 The first recorded Uppingham schoolboy was Henry Ferne from York, who was chaplain to Charles I. Another prominent early schoolboy was the Jesuit Anthony Turner, one of the martyrs of the Popish Plot.

 In the 17th, 18th and early 19th centuries Uppingham remained a small school of 30–60 pupils, with two staff.
 Despite its small size, pupils then regularly gained places and scholarships to Oxford and Cambridge universities.
 During that period, various lasting features of life in the school developed.
 It became a full boarding school, with all pupils having individual studies.
 This pattern was set around 1800 and some of the original studies survive, although no longer used as such.
 The first recorded school play was performed in 1794 and Uppingham has a thriving theatre.
 The main recreation in the 19th century was cricket – the first recorded cricket match, described in the school magazine, was in 1815 – and the game still thrives there.
 In 1846 the institution of school praepostors, or prefects, was established.
 The praepostors are called "pollies" around the school.
 One of the earliest Old Boys to gain fame was Thomas Bonney, a pupil in the 1850s, who became the most distinguished geologist of his time, and president of the Alpine Club.
 Until at least 1853, the school was known as "Uppingham Grammar School."

 Edward Thring transformed the school from a small, local grammar school into a large, well-known public school, with 330 pupils.
 During his headship on 4 April 1876 the entire school, consisting of 300 boys, thirty masters, and their families, moved temporarily to Borth in Wales after an outbreak of typhoid ravaged the town as a result of the poorly maintained water system.
 In Borth the school took over the disused Cambrian Hotel and a number of boarding houses, remaining there for fourteen months.
-The move was successful in saving the school from a serious epidemic.
-The move to Borth is commemorated in an annual service held in the school chapel.
+The move was successful in saving the school from a serious epidemic and the move to Borth is commemorated in an annual service held in the school chapel.

 Thring also won national and transatlantic reputation as an original thinker and writer on education.
 At a time when mathematics and classics dominated the curriculum, he encouraged many ‘extra' subjects: French, German, science, history, art, carpentry, and music.
 In particular, Thring was a pioneer in his introduction of music into the regular system of education.

-He also opened the first gymnasium in an English school, the forerunner of the present sports hall, and later added a heated indoor swimming pool.
-He also commissioned a number of buildings, notably the chapel designed by the Gothic Revival architect G. E. Street.
+He opened the first gymnasium in an English school, the forerunner of the present sports hall, and later added a heated indoor swimming pool.
+He commissioned a number of buildings, notably the chapel designed by the Gothic Revival architect G. E. Street.